Nasdaq (NDAQ)

 5. Revenue Growth

-A company’s long-term performance is an indicator of its overall quality.
-Even a bad business can shine for one or two quarters, but a top-tier one grows for years.
-Over the last five years, Nasdaq grew its revenue at an impressive 15.7% compounded annual growth rate.
+A company’s long-term sales performance is one signal of its overall quality.
+Any business can have short-term success, but a top-tier one grows for years.
+Thankfully, Nasdaq’s 15.4% annualized revenue growth over the last five years was impressive.
 Its growth beat the average financials company and shows its offerings resonate with customers.

 6. Pre-Tax Profit Margin